'Whites-only' town to launch digital currency

 The currency might also attract the attention of law enforcement if it is interpreted as part of a white supremacist movement, Faife adds.

 Such risks might deter a less bloody-minded community.
-But the Oranians are used to opposition.
+But the Oranians are used to swimming against the tide.